Vehicle registration plate: United Kingdom

-Australasia
+Oceania

 Australia

 In Australia, vehicle registration plates, usually known as number plates or 'rego plates', are normally issued by the State or Territory government; until 2000 some were issued by the Commonwealth government.
 Plates are associated with a vehicle and generally last for its life, though as they become unreadable (or for other reasons) they may be recalled or replaced with newer ones.
 New plates are issued when the vehicle is registered in another state, or if the owner requests them (though this depends on state laws).

 Australian number plates were originally issued with white characters on black plates, black on white, black on yellow and blue on white, with each state and territory being allocated a range of plates inside the larger range AAA000 to ZZZ999.
 New South Wales, for example, was allocated AAA000 to FZZ999, Victoria was allocated from GAA000 to MZZ999, Queensland was allocated NAA000 to QZZ999 and South Australia was allocated from RAA000 to TZZ999.
 Western Australia was allocated UAA000 and XAA000, Tasmania and the Australia Capital Territory were allocated the series beginning with W and Y respectively.
 This system worked for a few decades but had been almost completely abandoned by 1980, particularly because some states had exhausted their allocated range of combinations.
 The Northern Territory never adopted the system.

 The states then chose their own systems.
 New South Wales, Victoria and South Australia all retained xxx-nnn, but each started again from AAA-000.
 Queensland reversed the arrangement to nnn-xxx.
 Western Australia took nxx-nnn, and the ACT kept the Y plate range but substituted the last digit for a letter, giving Yxx-nnx.
 In 2013, Victoria became the last state to abandon the xxx-nnn format.